XEN-AM

-XEN-AM (branded as Radio Centro/El Fonógrafo) is a commercial radio station in Mexico City.
-It airs a talk radio and Spanish oldies radio format on 690 kHz.
+XEN-AM (branded as El Fonógrafo) is a commercial radio station in Mexico City.
+It airs a Spanish-language adult hits format on 690 kHz.
 The station is owned by Grupo Radio Centro.

 XEN broadcasts with 100,000 watts by day.
 But to avoid interfering with other stations on AM 690, it reduces power at night to 5,000 watts.
 The transmitter is in the San Miguel Teotongo neighborhood in Mexico City.
-XEN-AM can be heard in HD on XHFAJ-FM HD2.

 690 AM is a Mexican and Canadian clear-channel frequency; CKGM and XEWW share Class A status of this frequency.

 History

-Early Years
+Early years

 XEN-AM started as CYS, on 710 kHz.
 The station was owned by General Electric Mexico from 1925 to 1930.